babyloniaapp/docs/logs.md

 ---

-25.05.22 - The Crowdsale #1 page of pool.babylonia.app has been updated, we added secondary purchage method with works with direct transfer and does not need interaction with our web3 or giving permission . \
+25.05.22 - The Crowdsale #1 page of pool.babylonia.app has been updated, we added secondary purchase method with works with direct transfer and does not need interaction with our web3 or giving permission. \
-25.05.22 - The social media field has been updated and dicord link has been added.
+25.05.22 - The social media field has been updated and discord link has been added.

 ---

 24.05.22 - We pushed another update on the signup.
-Now our logo is embeded in the verification email.
+Now our logo is embedded in the verification email.

 ---